livingdocsIO/documentation/content/enterprise/guides/includes/article-teasers.md

   directives: [{
     name: 'teaser',
     type: 'include',
-    service: 'teaser', // refer to the include service handle
+    // refer to the include service handle
+    service: 'teaser',
-    paramsSchemaExtension: [ // extend the config for li-reference type input {
+    // extend the config for li-reference type input
+    paramsSchemaExtension: [{
-        name: 'article', // refer to the handle of the services paramsSchema property
+      // refer to the handle of the services paramsSchema property
+      name: 'article',
+      // configure base filters for the article search modal
       config: {
-          // configure base filters for the article search modal
-          contentType: ['regular'], // only document of contentType 'regular'
+        // only document of contentType 'regular'
+        contentType: ['regular'],
-          published: true // only published documents
+        // only published documents
+        published: true
       }
-      }
-    ]
+    }]
   }],
   html: `
     <div doc-include="teaser">